JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 $$

 (where L is loss, c is content, s is style, i is input-image, o is output-image and T is total)

+Now using this loss function we try to slightly modify the values of the random image ( this is done by using calculus ).
+Then again feed this slightly modified image into VGG19, again extract content and style, again compare it with the content image and style image, calculate the new value of loss from the loss function and use this loss to slightly modify the random image.
+We repeat the process until we cannot reduce the loss anymore.
+I agree that this is a lengthy and repetitive process, but as long as the computer does not complain we can make it to work as much as we want.

+When the loss does not reduce anymore, it indicates that our random image has evolved into the desired output image having the content very close to that of first input image and style very close to that of second input image.
+The next steps are straightforward too.
+You either build an app like prisma or write a blog 😃.

+#### Final remarks
+---

+We were lagging behind in tasks like generating artistic artefacts having high perceptual quality until recent time.
+The advancement of computing power, viz.
+GPUs and the state of the art deep learning techniques being invented everyday such as NST has opened up a plethora of opportunities and possibilities.

+Even though these techniques might be quite complex at the first glance, they all have one thing in common.
+Their foundation is often backed by a simple intuitive thinking.
+Above this foundation, there could be various clever tactics employed either in the math or in the code.
+For example, with respect to the above NST, we could reduce the time and processing by avoiding a third image but instead reuse the first image itself as the output image.
+This is infact the approach used by one of the papers to achieve real time style transfer.